nexiality/documentation/expressions/LISTexpression.md

 -----

 #### sublist(start,end)
 Transform current list by downsizing it to a subset between `start` index and `end` index.
+Use `-1` (or omit) for `end` to signify the last position of the current list.

 **Example**<br/>
 Script:<br/>